-An experienced installer knows the differences between the various types of hardwood flooring available, and will have required skills and tools needed to do the job right.
+An experienced installer knows the differences between the various types of hardwood flooring available and will have the required skills and tools needed to do the job right.
 If you do plan to install your own hardwood flooring, you should check the manufacturer’s approved installation guidelines and warranties before you get started.
-Consider the fact that a professionally installed hardwood floor is more likely to be covered by the manufacturers warranty such as a Shaw hardwood floor warranty.
+Consider the fact that a professionally installed hardwood floor is more likely to be covered by the manufacturer's warranty such as a Shaw hardwood floor warranty.

 The method used to install your new flooring is determined in part by the width, thickness and construction of the flooring you’ve chosen and where you want it installed.
 For a solid hardwood flooring installation, methods for fastening can include stapling, nailing, or gluing to the subfloor layer.
 Solid hardwood floors do not respond well to changes in temperature and humidity, so they are not recommended for applications below the grade line of your property.
 For a hardwood flooring project in your basement, bathroom, or kitchen, engineered hardwood may be a better choice because it has no issues with seasonal changes in climate.